EvanED/igraph-dot-reader/README.md

 igraph-dot-reader
 =================

-Read Dot file into igraph data structure (with isomorphism check)
+Read Dot file into igraph data structure.
+Also included: an isomorphism checker for Dot graphs.